 International students must show proof of financial support for the duration of studies on the Confidential Statement of Finances form.
 About $33,176 (USD) a year should be budgeted to cover expenses.
 By the time they arrive on campus, international students should have arranged for the funds to cover their college career.
 Payment of all college-related expenses must be made prior to the beginning of each semester.

 Once an applicant has been officially accepted to a degree program, the Graduate School will mail an acceptance letter and the paperwork necessary to apply for an I-20 form.
-The applicant must return these forms to the International Student Affairs Office which will send an I-20 form to the student to obtain an F-1 (student) visa from the United States embassy or consulate in their home country
+The applicant must return these forms to the International Student Affairs Office (ISAO) by July 8 for fall admission, December 8 for spring admission, or April 9 for summer admission.
+The ISAO will send an I-20 form to the student to obtain an F-1 (student) visa from the United States embassy or consulate in their home country.

 International students are required to purchase SUNY International Health Insurance or have comparable coverage.
 The cost for the 2014-2015 academic year is $1,263 (USD).
 If a student possesses comparable health insurance, he or she is still required to purchase the medical evacuation coverage for $87.60.
 Services at the Weigel Health Center are available to all registered students free of charge regardless of insurance coverage.